projen/projen/README.md

 npx projen && yarn install
 ```

-From now on, we will refer to this command as `pj`:
+From now on, we will refer to this command as `pj` (every time you modify .projenrc.js, just run `pj`):

 ```shell
 alias pj='npx projen && yarn install'
 ```

-This will synthesize a jsii project with the following features:
+What just happened?
+This command synthesized a jsii project for you with the following features:

 * `yarn compile` and `yarn watch`: compile/watch jsii to js
 * `yarn eslint`: run eslint